danielaparker/jsoncons/README.md

 Defect fixes:

 - The ascii character 0x7f (del) was not being considered a control character to be escaped, this is fixed.
 - Fixed two issues with serialization when the output format property `escape_all_non_ascii` is enabled.
 One, the individual bytes were being checked if they were non ascii, rather than first converting to a codepoint.
-Two, continuations weren't being checked for when decoding.
+Two, continuations weren't being handled when decoding.

 0.92a Release
 -------------